From Business Goals to Technical Solutions: How We Built a Custom Single-Page E-Commerce Website

 Computerizing Over 5 Million SKUs of Uncomputerized Data

-Our experience using Agile was critical for this project that started with high-level business requirements, a large dataset, and a lot of unknowns.
+Our experience with Agile web development was critical for this project, which started with high-level business requirements, a large dataset, and a lot of unknowns.
 Here's how we tackled these challenges.

 Actions Speak Louder Than Words